liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/10-upgrading-frameworks-and-features/05-migrating-off-of-velocity-templates.markdown

 - FreeMarker supports using taglibs directly rather than requiring a method to represent them.
 You can pass body content to them, parameters, etc.

-Although Velocity templates still work in @product-ver@, we highly recommend migrating to FreeMarker templates.
+Although Velocity templates still work in @sharepoint-ver@, we highly recommend migrating to FreeMarker templates.
 For more information on this topic, see the [Upgrading Layout Templates](/docs/7-2/tutorials/-/knowledge_base/t/upgrading-a-layout-template-to-7-2) section.